finec-mgimo/finec-mgimo.github.io/content/ru/blog/2021-11-18-fau-finec-cmf-phd-seminar/index.md

 ---
-title: Financial Economics and Quantitative Finance Workshop with Florida Atlantic University
-lead: Invited session from Florida Atlantic University PhD in Finance Program
+title: Invited session from Florida Atlantic University PhD in Finance Program
+lead: Financial Economics and Quantitative Finance Workshop
-date: 2021-11-08
+date: 2021-11-18
-lastmod: 2021-11-08
+lastmod: 2021-11-18
 draft: false
 slug: "fau-phd-seminar"
 ---

-It was our pleasure to host an invited session from Florida Atlantic University PhD in Finance program with following presentations (videos to be loaded soon).
+It was our pleasure to host an invited session from Florida Atlantic University PhD in Finance program with following presentations.

-There were four PhD student presentations and a PhD program overview.
+There were four PhD candidate presentations and a PhD program overview by Douglas Cumming.

+Videos loading soon - please come back to check.

 #### Pedro Monteiro: Corporate Governance Mechanisms and the Impact of Share Repurchases on Bondholders

 - [Pedro Monteiro's Google site](https://sites.google.com/view/pedromonteiro)

+{{< youtube e9vbAVMGrOs >}}

 #### Maimuna Akter: Death, Destruction, and Manipulation